 The Institute carries out the missions of promotion and coordination of research, in order to stimulate development and encourage the sharing of resources that are allocated.
 The institute manages the human and material resources, scientific and logistical necessary to develop a competitive international research.
 Through its various components, it develops with other institutions and entities of the university, in different sectors, the relationships and collaborations that are essential to this mission.

-This research is conducted in three research divisions ("pôles de recherche") which represent the major trends of the research groups included in the institute.
+This research is conducted in four research divisions ("pôles de recherche") which represent the major trends of the research groups included in the institute.
 These research divisions help to bring laboratories linked to different faculties around a research theme consistently developed in the institute.

 The institute also manages technological platforms whose missions are to provide technical support to research.
 Each platform has its management committee and its user committee.